-Amazing (disheartening) to realise that it’s been over half a year since i last posted.
+Disheartening to realise that it’s been over half a year since i last posted.
 What happened?
 It’s hard to say really.
 I have been busy.
 I also found myself intimidated by my own expectations – blogging had gone from being fun to an obligation.

 It was also winter and a bleak one at that.
 I hate winter, dread its arrival, count the days till it’s over and every year try to come up with some new strategy to make it more bearable.
 This winter I promised myself i’d go out regularly to hear live music.
 I go through phases of going out to gigs and concerts.
 I get into the habit and then i get out of it.

 My problem is the rest of the audience.
 I love live music but loathe crowds – and bear in mind my definition of a ‘crowd’ is six people.